centreon/centreon-documentation/en/service-mapping/ba-management.md

 ![image](assets/service-mapping/conf-ratio.png)

-After choosing wether you want to define in percentage or number, the thresholds parameters have to be configured as follow after :
+After choosing wether you want to define in percentage or number, the thresholds parameters have to be configured:

- - Critical: if the number/percentage of **Critical** indicators exceed that number of percentage, the Business activity will be Critical
+ - Critical threshold: if the number/percentage of **Critical** indicators exceed that number/percentage, the Business activity will be Critical
- - Warning: if the number/percentage of **Critical** indicators exceed that number of percentage, the Business activity will be Warning
+ - Warning threshold: if the number/percentage of **Critical** indicators exceed that number/percentage, the Business activity will be Warning

 <!-- Impact -->